Muirfield/pocketmine-plugins/ImportMap/README.md

 im *path-to-map* *level*

 * path-to-map : Is the file path towards the location of a map.
 By default the path is based from the PocketMine directory.
+You can also use a absolute path name.
 * level : This is the name that the world be given.

 ### Configuration

+It is recommended that you increase the `async-workers` value to something other than `1`.
+This setting is in `pocketmine.yml`, in hte `settings` section.

 You can configure the translation.
 This plugin will create a `rules.txt` in its data directory.
 The format of `rules.txt`